 Although many people didn’t see the “fun” behind it:

 Ignoring the ill-thought through trailer though, the campaign has produced a number of excellent videos.
-Their “role model” series focusses on women in science, this example features Belgian astronomer Yaël Nazé:
+Their “role model” series focuses on women in science, this example features Belgian astronomer Yaël Nazé:

 - Are You Man Enough To Be A Nurse?